stared/interactive-machine-learning-list/README.md

 * [/p.migdal.pl/interactive-machine-learning-list/](https://p.migdal.pl/interactive-machine-learning-list/)

-Right now is in primordial stage (Web 1.0!) and contributions will be appreciated.
-[Here it is.](http://p.migdal.pl/interactive-machine-learning-list/)
-Still work in progress.

 Feel invited to Pull Request other interactive visualizations (check [websites.yaml](https://github.com/stared/interactive-machine-learning-list/blob/master/websites.yaml))! :)

 ...aaand if you want to create such visualizations by yourself, see [In Browser AI](http://eepurl.com/dBJCfP).